cmusv-sc/SOC-Spring2016-Group2/README.md

 ## How to run

-To run and test it locally, run following command after you clone the repo:
+To run and test it locally, run following commands:

 ```bash
 git clone https://github.com/helunwencser/SSNetwork.git